 We have an obligation to protect our staff and other members of the public using our facilities.
 Because of the above information and to help us to be able to continue to provide a service we respectfully ask that you read and do the following:

-- Please do not attend the Surgery if you feel ill or have difficulty breathing or have a fever or a new persistent cough.
+- Please do not attend the Surgery if you feel ill, or have difficulty breathing, or have a fever, or a new persistent cough, or have lost your sense of taste or smell.
 If you need medication or your pet is unwell and needs Veterinary attention then, in the first instance, please telephone us or email for advice.

 - When you contact us to make an appointment we may ask if you are self-isolating or have tested positive for this virus.